kiavashfaisali/KFSwiftImageLoader/README.md

 ## Features
 * WKInterfaceImage, UIImageView, UIButton, and MKAnnotationView categories for asynchronous web image loading.
-* Memory and disk cache to prevent downloading images every time a request is made or when the app relaunches.
+* Memory and disk cache to prevent downloading images every time a request is made or when the app relaunches, with automatic cache management to optimize resource use.
-* Energy efficiency by sending only one HTTP/HTTPS request for image downloads and ensuring subsequent requests with the same URL string are registered as observers for when the request is finished downloading to directly load the image.
+* Energy efficiency by sending only one HTTP/HTTPS request for image downloads from multiple sources that reference the same URL string, instead registering them as observers for the request.
 * Maximum peformance by utilizing the latest and greatest of modern technologies such as Swift 1.2, NSURLSession, and GCD.

 ## KFSwiftImageLoader Requirements